-There is growing medical evidence of the presence adverse outcomes following the use of assisted reproduction techniques.
+There is growing medical evidence of the presence of adverse outcomes following the use of assisted reproduction techniques.
 There is no doubt that most perinatal morbidity associated with in-vitro fertilization (IVF) can be attributed to multiple pregnancies.

-The latest data from the United States shows that the incidence of twin pregnancies after in vitro fertilization is 29%, and for triplet pregnancies is 3.7%, 14 and 57 times higher, respectively, than those that occur in natural conception.
+The data from the United States shows that the incidence of twin pregnancies after in vitro fertilization is 29%, and for triplet pregnancies is 3.7%, 14 and 57 times higher, respectively, than those that occur in natural conception.
 It is widely agreed that multiple pregnancies have much higher risks than singleton pregnancies.
 For example, more than 60% of twins are born prematurely, and 50% have low birth weight, when these percentages are 14% and 9%, respectively, in singleton pregnancies, i.e. it seems obvious that the negative side effects associated with multiple pregnancies are increased by the use of assisted reproduction.